 - Controlled substances

 - Alcoholic beverages

-- Food or beverages except for impaneled trial jurors
+- Food or beverages (except for empaneled trial jurors)

 - Any toxic, radioactive or flammable material